jsheth7/sweet/README.md

 * / - The main page showing a formatted list of tweets (HTML / CSS)
 * /list - A REST API endpoint showing the same list of tweets in JSON format.

+Each controller action is defined within web/index.php.

+Templates (Views) are defined within web/views.
+Templates use the twig templating library, which is also used in Symfony 2.

 It uses PSR-0 autoloading built into composer to load the Twitter API class (src/Twitter/Api.php).